 What's happened

-Twelve people have died and nine have been wounded after more than 10 gunmen opened fire in the Jumpers informal settlement in Cleveland, east of Johannesburg, shortly after 11pm on Tuesday.
-Police have launched a manhunt for suspects who arrived and fled in a white Toyota Quantum; investigators are treating the motive as under investigation, with illegal mining links suspected.
+Twelve people have been shot dead and nine wounded after more than 10 armed men entered the Jumpers informal settlement in Cleveland, east of Johannesburg, shortly after 11pm on Tuesday.
+Police have launched a manhunt after the attackers were dropped off and later fled in a white Toyota Quantum; investigators are treating motive as under investigation, with illegal mining links suspected.

 What's behind the headline?